cbg-ethz/InDelFixer/README.md

 # InDelFixer
 A sensitive aligner for 454, Illumina and PacBio data, employing a full Smith-Waterman alignment against a reference.

-Insertion and deletions can be fixed.
-This java command line application aligns Next-Generation Sequencing (NGS) and third-generation reads to a set of reference sequences, by a fast k-mer matching and removes indels, causing frame shifts.
+This java command line application aligns Next-Generation Sequencing (NGS) and third-generation reads to a set of reference sequences, by a prior fast k-mer matching and removes indels, causing frame shifts.
 In addition, only a specific region can be considered.

 The output is in SAM format.